Jos LeDuc: Return to the Southern United States (1981–1984, 1986)

 LeDuc then returned to Florida, where he was kept mainly in the singles division.
 In October 1983, he was put over Scott McGhee to win the NWA Florida Heavyweight Championship for a second time.
 He dropped the belt to Barry Windham the following month.
 In a rematch with Windham the following night, LeDuc won the belt once again.
-His final reign as Florida Heavyweight Champion was short-lived, however, as the bookers had him drop the belt in a rematch with Windham the next night.
+His final reign as Florida Heavyweight Champion was short-lived, as the bookers had him drop the belt in a rematch with Windham the next night.

 Another short stint in Southeastern Championship Wrestling followed, with LeDuc being given two more reigns with the Southeastern Heavyweight title.
 He was put over his former partner Bob Armstrong for the belt in August 1983 and began a feud with Robert Fuller, another former partner.
 During the course of this feud, the belt changed hands twice.
 Fuller was booked to win the belt from LeDuc, but LeDuc won a subsequent match to win the title for his sixth and final reign.
 LeDuc held the belt until vacating the title when he left the promotion.

 On March 12, 1984, LeDuc teamed with former kayfabe rival Jerry Lawler to win the AWA Southern Tag Team Championship from Elijah Akeem and Kareem Muhammad.
 In a six-man match the following week, LeDuc teamed with Lawler and Jimmy Hart, who was their manager but wrestled on occasion.
 During the match, LeDuc revealed that his reconciliation with Lawler was a setup, as LeDuc and Hart turned on Lawler by walking away to leave Lawler by himself.
 As a result, the tag team title was vacated and the feud was rekindled.

-Return to Montreal (1984-1986)
+Return to Montreal (1984–1986)

 LeDuc returned to Montreal for the first time since 1973.
 Since time he was working for Lutte Internationale promoted by Gino Brito.
 He feuded with Abdullah the Butcher, Sailor White, Haku, and The Masked Superstar.
-On November 15, 1985 he lost to WWF Intercontiental Champion Tito Santana at WWF/Lutte Internationale house show.
+On November 15, 1985, he lost to WWF Intercontiental Champion Tito Santana at WWF/Lutte Internationale house show.

-Puerto Rico (1985-1986)
+Puerto Rico (1985–1986)

 While wrestling in Puerto Rico, LeDuc was booked in his final championship reign.
-He defeated Hercules Ayala on January 6, 1986 to win the World Wrestling Council's North American Heavyweight Championship.
+He defeated Hercules Ayala on January 6, 1986, to win the World Wrestling Council's North American Heavyweight Championship.
 He held the belt for just over two months before dropping it to Al Perez on March 7.

 Return to the States (1986)

 LeDuc returned to the States in early 1986 after spending time in Puerto Rico and Montreal.
-He worked for Continental Wrestling Association in Tennessee where he feuded with Paul Diamond.
-Also worked for World Class Championship Wrestling Texas where he occasionally teamed with Rick Rude.
+He worked for the Continental Wrestling Association in Tennessee and feuded with Paul Diamond.
+He also worked for World Class Championship Wrestling in Texas where he occasionally teamed with Rick Rude.
 He would quietly leave wrestling and not wrestle at all in 1987.